What we do

-MAA is led by a 3* Director General (DG) and is supported by the Director (Operations) and Director (Technical), who collectively form the MAA Executive.
+The MAA is led by a 2* Director (D MAA).
+D MAA is supported by a 2* Director (Technical), and they collectively form the MAA Executive.

 The organisation consists of the following areas:

-regulatory services delivery groups: which provide end-to-end regulations and certification; and oversight and approvals across the defence air environment
+- regulatory services delivery groups provide end-to-end regulations and certification, and oversight and approvals across the defence air environment

-the enabling services function provides a range of support services to the MAA and comprises a number of smaller, interlinked teams: business plans and finance; secretariat and communications; legal services; and skills, training and talent sustainment (who support the governance and outputs of the MAA).
+the enabling services function provides a range of support services to the MAA; it comprises a number of smaller, interlinked teams:

 The MAA was established in response to the recommendations made by Mr Justice Haddon-Cave in his Nimrod Review, which called for a radical overhaul of military airworthiness regulation.